filecoin-project/specs/src/systems/filecoin_mining/storage_mining/mining_cycle.md

 If a miner detects {{<sref storage_faults>}} among their sectors (any sort of storage failure that would prevent them from crafting a PoSt), they should declare these faults with the `DeclareTemporaryFaults()` method of the Storage Miner Actor.

 The miner will be unable to craft valid PoSts over faulty sectors, thereby reducing their chances of winning Election and SurprisePoSts.
 By declaring a fault, the miner will no longer be challenged on that sector, and will lose power accordingly.
-The miner can specify how long the duration of their TemporaryFault and pay a TemporaryFaultFee accordingly.
+The miner can specify how long the duration of their TemporaryFault and pay a TemporaryFaultFee.

 A miner will no longer be able to declare faults after being challenged for a SurprisePoSt.